Landau damping of transverse head-tail instabilities with a pulsed electron lens in hadron synchrotrons: Introduction

 In \cite{Schenk2018ExperimentalChromaticity,SchenkVlasovChromaticity} the second order chromaticity was studied in an experiment and, analytically, using a Vlasov formalism, where its effects on the coherent beam stability were linked to an \ac{RFQ}.
 A new dispersion relation (see Eq.~(31) in \cite{SchenkVlasovChromaticity}) was derived including only the longitudinal detuning.
 Authors of \cite{SchenkVlasovChromaticity} establish two separate effects for an \ac{RFQ} and for the second order chromaticity $\xi^{(2)}$: Landau damping and an effective impedance modification.
 These effects were studied separately.
 The effective impedance modification was demonstrated in a case of an airbag bunch, with no incoherent tune spread, which means no Landau damping.
 Whereas Landau damping was demonstrated in a regime where the effective impedance modification was shown to be weak.
 Therefore, it was impossible to establish the relative strength of Landau damping and the effective impedance modification for various parameter regimes.
 In this work we use the Vlasov formalism to derive a dispersion relation that includes a linear combination of transverse and longitudinal detuning.

 Landau damping of nonzero head-tail modes was investigated in detail for transverse detuning \cite{Kornilov2020LandauModes} due to octupoles.
 Studies of \iac{DC EL}, an \ac{RFQ} and the second order chromaticity $\xi^{(2)}$ neglected to discuss Landau damping of nonzero head-tail modes in detail using either particle tracking or analytical expressions.

-While in the operation usually the instability is shifted to nonzero head-tail modes by adjusting the linear chromaticity.
+In hadron synchrotrons operating below transition energy, the zero head-tail mode is usually suppressed by natural chromaticity.
+Transverse feedback systems can be an effective mitigation against head-tail and other instabilities \cite{Karliner2005TheoryInstability,MounetThesis}, but can have restrictions, for example higher-order head-tail modes in short bunches or an instability due to a resistive damper \cite{Metral2021ImaginaryMitigation}.
+In such cases, Landau damping devices are indispensable for the beam stability.
+But also for the $l=0$ mode, if it can be damped by a feedback system, Landau damping devices can be used supplementary and result in lower power requirements for the feedback, for example.

 The main results of the paper are structured in the following manner.
 In Section~\ref{section:Vlasov} a new dispersion relation for the linear combination of longitudinal detuning and transverse detuning is derived.
 Furthermore, we demonstrate that the longitudinal detuning induced by \iac{PEL} leads to Landau damping of a transverse head-tail instability, similarly to higher-order chromaticity and to an \ac{RFQ}.
 The effective impedance modification and change of the instability coherent tune shift are related to the head-tail mode spectrum distortion by the longitudinal detuning.